 An extension of time to file the return does not extend the time for the payment of tax or any installment of the same.

 SCHEDULE TO COMPLETE THE CORPORATION INCOME TAX RETURNS

-The following schedules are used, when it is necessary, to file the income tax return of corporation.
+The following schedules must be attached, when necessary, to file the income tax return of a corporation.

 Schedule A Corp. - Alternative Minimum Tax